two-torial/two-torial/docs/games/bemani/ddr/common/troubleshooting.md

 !!! tip ""

 	These options are locked behind network requirements and will not be displayed unless you are connected to a network that has written support for these options.
-Patches are available to mitigate this (see [Patches](setup.md#patches)).
+Patches are available to mitigate this, see our [spice2x Patching guide](/extras/patchsp2x.md).